-WHAT IS THE INNOVATION FORUM?
+WHAT WAS THE INNOVATION FORUM?

 From Voices to Choices – expanding crisis affected people’s influence over aid and response decisions.